ssrl/mgd/README.txt

 are static in nature, which make them a poor choice to handle a dynamic problem like a changing source tree.
-They also make flat structures quite common, which is far less intuitive than a directory-tree package-structure, like to I dare say the word Java or C# :-)
+They also make flat structures quite common, which is far less intuitive than a directory-tree package-structure, like; do I dare say the word Java or C# :-)